Ishratul Ibad: Achievements and developments

 Ishrat-ul-Ebad played a key role in defusing tension and violence in the province by holding political talks with members of other political parties.
 He was also involved in securing the release of 22 hostages from Somalian pirates, with the partnership of Ansar Burney who leads a human rights organisation.

-A number of development projects were started during Ebad's time in the office, including Nagan Chowrangi flyover.
+A number of development projects were started during Ebad's time in the office, including Nagan Chowrangi flyover projects.
 He is working on a long-term project to make Karachi a greener city.
 The Beach View Park was constructed under his supervision.
 It was a part of the Grand Recreation Project.
 This park is spread over an area of 47 acre and constructed along 3.7 km of the coastal driveway.

 Also, under his supervision, a park Bagh Ibne Qasim (old name Jehangir Kothari Park near Jehangir Kothari Parade) was constructed, located in Clifton, Karachi, Sindh, Pakistan.
 The park was established on 27 February 2007, and is the largest in the country, constructed under Clifton Beach Development Project on 130 acre of land.
 This park replaced the former Toyland Theme Park.
 The park cost PKR 600 million and was completed in around 310 working days.
 It is estimated that more than 10 million people visit the park per year.
 Prior to the initiation of construction on Bagh Ibne Qasim, 73 acre of land was acquired from property speculators.